 Crumble topping, also commonly referred to as streusel topping, seems to make everything taste better.
 Imagine this; buttery-smelling, thick, crunchy crumble with a hint of cinnamon and vanilla, with deliciously sweet and tangy apple filling topped with custard or vanilla ice cream.

-But it is not just apples; you can also make rhubarb crumble, fruit crumble and put crumble on top of muffins, coffee cake, or even on banana bread.
+But it is not just apples; you can also make rhubarb crumble, and fruit crumble and put crumble on top of muffins, coffee cake, or even on banana bread.

 Crumble topping is delicious, versatile, and super easy to make.
 However, despite its simplicity, sometimes it does not turn out right, but don’t worry; there is an easy fix in most cases.